andrew/ultimate-awesome/README.md

 - [awesome-fiducial-marker](https://github.com/alitourani/awesome-fiducial-marker) - A curated list of awesome fiducial marker resources for Computer Vision, Robotics, and Augmented Reality.
 - [awesome-ampl](https://github.com/ampl/awesome-ampl) - A curated list of awesome stuff made by the AMPL community.
 - [awesome-sorbet](https://github.com/andyw8/awesome-sorbet) - Resources and examples for Sorbet.
-- [awesome-fine-grained-multimodal-perception](https://github.com/ant-research/awesome-fine-grained-multimodal-perception) - A collection of the latest research and resources on Fine-Grained Multimodal Perception.
 - [awesome-agent-sandboxes](https://github.com/arjan/awesome-agent-sandboxes) - A curated list of code-execution sandboxing solutions for AI/LLM agents.
 - [awesome-amp-for-email](https://github.com/avigoldman/awesome-amp-for-email) - Awesome resources and tools for AMP for Email ⚡💌.
 - [awesome-performance-engineering](https://github.com/be-next/awesome-performance-engineering) - A curated, opinionated collection of tools and resources dedicated to Performance Engineering, covering both Observability and Performance Testing.